Student & Parent FAQ

 To retrieve your Student ID, head to Forgot Your Student ID or NetID page on the Office of the Bursar website.

-I attended an ECE class and completed all of the complimentary work, but did not enroll.
+I attended a UConn class at my high school and completed all of the complimentary work, but did not enroll.
 Can I pay for the class now and receive credit?

 The University of Connecticut does not allow retroactive credit.
 Students who do not register online by the posted registration deadlines will not be eligible to receive UConn credit.